equwal/LispBrain/README.md

 - - Decrement this byte's value by one (that is, subtract one from this byte and set the byte to it)
 - [ Start a loop.
 It will be skipped if the current byte is zero, and if not it will terminate at the following "]" when it is set to zero.
 - ] Delimit the end of a loop.
 Any other character is considered a "comment" meaning it does nothing.
-These can be combined into a string such as the following "Hello, world!" program (which currently will not work due to the nested loops stack overflow issue):
+These can be combined into a string such as the following "Hello, world!" program:
 "++++++++[>++++[>++>+++>+++>+<<<<-]>+>+>->>+[<]<-]>>.>---.+++++++..+++.>>.<-.<.+++.------.--------.>>+.>++."

 #How to use: